 Residents Using Fireworks

 Only short-range fireworks (that travel less than three metres or 10 feet), are permitted on private property.
 Three metres is approximately the height of a basketball hoop, or a Brampton Transit bus.
 So, if you are planning to use fireworks that fly higher than 3 metres, it is illegal.
-Fines ranging from $500 to $5,000 could be issued to the property owner.
+Penalty Notices ranging from $250 to $350 or Court imposed fines ranging from $500 to $5,000 could be issued to the property owner.

 Fireworks are prohibited on sidewalks, streets, within City parks, school yards or any other public area.

 - Buy from a City-licensed vendor.
 They have to undergo training every year with the City and their stores are inspected to ensure that fireworks are stored correctly for everyone's safety.